microsoft/debug-adapter-protocol/blog.md

 This promise is based on (at least) two pillars:
 - an extensible tool platform and ecosystem where everyone can easily contribute, and
-- technology that make it easy to add great tool support for new programming languages.
+- technology that make it easy to add great tool support for any programming language.

 Supporting a programming language from a development tool means:
 - rich editing support based on a deep understanding of a language (aka "language smartness"), and